Caramel Apple Crunch Recipe

 - Vanilla ice cream, optional

-- 3. Bake at 375° for 45-50 minutes or until golden brown.
+- 2. Bake at 375° for 45-50 minutes or until golden brown.
 Cool for 10 minutes.
-Meanwhile, in a heavy saucepan, melt remaining caramels with remaining milk, stirring often until smooth.
+Meanwhile, in a heavy saucepan or microwave, melt remaining caramels with remaining milk, stirring often until smooth.
 Drizzle over dessert and ice cream if desired.
 Yield: 12-16 servings.

 Reviews for Caramel Apple Crunch